AlwaysHungrie/constella/wallet/README.md

 Just running the `make` command will not allow you to interact with the wallet as it is running inside the enclave.
 Nitriding requires `gvproxy` (installed during setup) to be running and forwarding ports 443 and 7047 to the nitriding's static ip 192.168.127.2.

+IMPORTANT: Nitriding adds a few important endpoints to port 443 but since we want 443 to be serving our wallet server instead, we need to open port 8443 in AWS Inbound rules for this instance's security group and then we will be forwarding port 8443 to nitriding's 443.

 To run gvproxy,

 ```